 First aid and hepatitis

-When providing first aid it is important to be blood aware and take reasonable steps to reduce the overall chance of being exposed to viruses.
+When providing first aid it is important to be blood aware and take reasonable steps to reduce the overall chance of being exposed to viruses such as hepatitis.

 Being blood aware